Appendix D: UNIVERSITY OF MARYLAND POLICY AND PROCEDURES ON THE DISCLOSURE OF STUDENT EDUCATION RECORDS III-6.30(A)

 3. Liberal Courses: For seniors, at least 90 credit hours in courses in the liberal arts and sciences (where "liberal" courses are to be distinguished from professional or technical courses), at least 45 of which must be taken at the University of Maryland, College Park.
 For juniors, at least 75 total credit hours must be completed, at least 60 of which are in courses in the liberal arts and sciences; of these, at least 45 must be taken at the University of Maryland, College Park.
 Students would ordinarily be majors in one of the programs in the liberal arts and sciences.
 However, students with the requisite number of liberal credit hours can be admitted if they have completed at least 5 courses (15 credit hours or more) for seniors and for juniors in a single liberal arts and sciences department/program at UMCP.

-4. Required courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
+4. Required courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP or IB credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
 The language requirement may also be satisfied by completion of four years of the same language other than English at the high-school level or above, or the equivalent.
 Students with such a foreign language background who wish to be considered for admission to Phi Beta Kappa should notify the Phi Beta Kappa office (2110 Marie Mount Hall) in writing and provide the appropriate documentation (an official high school transcript) prior to the month of consideration.
 Juniors providing late documentation (after March 1) will be considered only as seniors.

 5. Distribution: The credit hours presented for Phi Beta Kappa must contain at least nine liberal arts credit hours in each of the three following areas: (a) arts and humanities, (b) behavioral and social sciences, (c) natural sciences and mathematics (including a laboratory science course).
-The laboratory science course cannot be fulfilled by AP credit.
-All the courses in at least two of the three required areas must be completed at the University of Maryland, College Park, and in the remaining area no more than one AP course can be used to fulfill the requirement.
+The laboratory science course cannot be fulfilled by AP or IB credit.
+All the courses in at least two of the three required areas must be completed at the University of Maryland, College Park, and in the remaining area no more than one AP or IB course can be used to fulfill the requirement.
 In general, Phi Beta Kappa will accept the CORE classification of courses.
 In satisfying the distribution requirement, however, a maximum of one course that satisfies multiple CORE categories, allotted to the category that helps the student the most, can be used.
-AP History courses will be considered as satisfying only the arts and humanities requirement.
+AP or IB History courses will be considered as satisfying only the arts and humanities requirement.

 Students with more challenging courses and moderately high grade point averages are preferred by the committee to those with higher grade point averages but a narrow range of courses.
 Minimal qualifications in more than one area may preclude election to Phi Beta Kappa.